rubytogether/rubytogether.org/app/views/news/2017-08-07-july-2017-monthly-update.html.md

 ## ruby together news

-It was pretty quiet on the Ruby Together front&emdash;no new hires, but lots of ongoing work to make using Ruby easier and more reliable.
+It was pretty quiet on the Ruby Together front&mdash;no new hires, but lots of ongoing work to make using Ruby easier and more reliable.

 In July, Ruby Together was supported by 79 different companies, including Sapphire member [Stripe](https://stripe.com).
 On top of those companies, 1 new developer signed up a friend of Ruby Together, Josh Justice.